Hasakah Governorate campaign (2012–2014)

-The al-Hasakah Governorate campaign was a multi-sided military conflict between Syrian government forces, Kurdish forces, armed Syrian opposition groups, and Salafist jihadist forces, including al-Qaeda's al-Nusra Front and the Islamic State of Iraq and the Levant in the al-Hasakah Governorate as part of the Syrian Civil War.
+The Hasakah Governorate campaign was a multi-sided military conflict between Syrian government forces, Kurdish forces, armed Syrian opposition groups, and Salafi jihadist forces, including al-Qaeda's al-Nusra Front and the Islamic State of Iraq and the Levant in the Hasakah Governorate as part of the Syrian civil war.
 The clashes began with the People's Protection Units (YPG)'s entrance into the civil war in July 2012 and spread across the governorate.

 Background

 As of 2011, the Hasakah Governorate had a population of more than 1.5 million people.
 It is one of the most diverse regions in Syria.
 The diverse population of the governorate includes Kurds, Arabs, Assyrians, Armenians, Turkmen, Circassians, and Yazidis.
 The Arab tribes in the area are divided into several tribal confederations which play a role in the civil war.

 Anti-government protests had been ongoing in the Kurdish-inhabited areas of Syria since March 2011, as part of the wider Syrian uprising, but armed conflict in the region only started after the opposition Democratic Union Party (PYD) and Kurdish National Council (KNC) signed a seven-point agreement on 11 June 2012 in Erbil under the auspice of Iraqi Kurdistan president Massoud Barzani.
 This agreement, however, failed to be implemented.
 A new cooperation agreement between the two sides was signed on 12 July which saw the creation of the Kurdish Supreme Committee as a governing body of all Kurdish-controlled territories in Syria.